MICHAEL DE BONO FINE ART

 Go to museums, if possible, and look at 15th - 18th century master works.
 It's best to go to a museum in person but if you can't then take a virtual tour online.
 Choose just one painting at the museum and ignore the others.
 Draw from it, look closely at it, inspect it up close for about twenty minutes.
 Then leave the museum.
 This will provide you with a strong memory to recall when you are painting your own work.
 It will guide you with regard to lighting and modelling of form etc. Use your own intelligence and you will gain more skills, because you earned them, and in earning them for yourself you will then come to appreciate their value.

 What mediums to use?
 The Old Masters used poppy oil or linseed.
 Linseed is best.
 This is what I use.
 There are modern mediums, I've tried them, but I don't like them.
 Linseed and stand oil are best.
 Use canvas or an archival quality wood which is resistant to warping.
 The Old Masters used seasoned oak.
 It's up to you to find your materials and to do your own leg work.
-Buy a range of mediums and give a try.
+Buy a range of mediums and give each a thorough try.
 Begin with canvas, stretching your own is best.
 Prime it well using either traditional rabbit skin size with chalk or an acrylic gesso.
 For more read The Artist's Handbook of Materials and Techniques by Ralph Mayer.

-My schedule doesn't allow time for me to teach.
-I taught myself and so can you if you put your mind to it.
-I'm generously explaining in this guide how I developed as a painter and the methods and resources I utilised.
-Beyond this, there is nothing more that I can add.
-However, complete strangers have contacted me with poor manners who appear to believe that I owe them something, they are mistaken.
 If I did decide to tutor students one day, if I had the time, then I would select those with a patient temperament.
 There are endless people who wish to learn to paint, so a teacher can pick and choose, just as a university does in its selection process.
 Grown adults who throw temper tantrums would be at the bottom of the list.

 I'm not convinced that art can be taught.
 But if you want to learn in a way that is not independent and you feel that you need a guide then I would encourage you to carefully seek out a good teacher, either privately or at a university, though limit your expectations.
 When seeking a competent teacher it's best to ask to see their work and then determine if what they can do is something that you would like to do.
 On this basis ask whether the teacher will guide you in the methods and thought process that he or she uses to achieve the desired result; that is if you really believe that art can be taught.